emmt/Backport.jl/README.md

 @public foo [bar ...]
 ```

-declare symbols `foo`, `bar`, etc. as `public` in Julia ≥ 1.11 and does nothing with older
+declares symbols `foo`, `bar`, etc. as `public` in Julia ≥ 1.11 and does nothing with
-Julia versions.
+older Julia versions.

 ## Installation